sergei-mironov/litrepl/README.md

 ^D
 ```

-Note that propmts are disabled internally, so `>>>` symbols are not going to
+Usual Python interpreter propmts are disabled internally, so `>>>` symbols are
-appear. `W` variable now resides in memory and could be queried during
+not going to appear. `W` variable now resides in memory and could be queried
-subsequent evaluations.
+during subsequent evaluations.

 #### AI